The Bankrate promise

 If you’ve been researching American Airlines credit cards, you may have noticed that some versions are geared toward individuals while others are geared toward business owners.
 Either a personal card or a business card can be a good option if your goal is to score frequent flyer perks and free flights, but keep in mind you can also pick up a personal card and a business card to earn even more miles over time.

 For example, you could consider pairing either of the above American AAdvantage business credit cards with an American Airlines consumer credit card like the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®*.
 This card lets you earn miles on all of your spending, as well as 50,000 bonus miles when you spend $2,500 within three months of account opening.
-The $99 annual fee is waived the first year, and this card also offers a free checked bag on domestic flights for you and up to four companions, preferred boarding, 25 percent off select in-flight purchases and other perks.
+The $99 annual fee is waived the first 12 months.
+This card offers a free checked bag on domestic flights for yourself and up to four companions, preferred boarding, 25 percent off select in-flight purchases and other perks, similar to its business card version.

 You may also want to consider other American AAdvantage credit cards from Barclays, like the AAdvantage® Aviator® Red World Elite Mastercard®*.
 This can be an especially fruitful option when it comes to earning miles quickly since you can rack up 50,000 bonus miles after paying the $99 annual fee and making a single purchase within 90 days of account opening.
-You’ll also qualify for up to $25 in statement credits for in-flight Wi-Fi services, 25 percent back (in the form of statement credits) on in-flight food and beverage purchases, a first checked bag free, priority boarding and other perks.
+Other perks include up to $25 in statement credits for in-flight Wi-Fi services, 25 percent back (in the form of statement credits) on in-flight food and beverage purchases, a first checked bag free and priority boarding.

 While having both a personal and a business credit card may seem complicated, this strategy actually works rather well.
 Using a business credit card for business purchases can help you keep your expenses separate, thus simplifying your finances for bookkeeping and tax purposes.